sunsmarterjie/iTPN/seg/README.md

-# The code for semantic segmentation will be released here.
+# The code for semantic segmentation with iTPN.

-Here will be cleaned soon